Matías Rodríguez (footballer, born 1986): International career

 In June 2012, Rodríguez was selected by Alejandro Sabella for the Argentina national team as part of the squad for the matchday 5 of the 2014 FIFA World Cup qualification against Ecuador, as well as an International Friendly against Brazil in New Jersey.
 He was only a substitute in both matches.
 Later, Rodríguez was selected again in October 2012 for the matchday 10 against Chile, where he did not play either.

+Post-retirement

+In 2026, Rodríguez was selected to represented Socca Chile, the Chilean team, in the Football 6 World Cup in Germany.

 Personal life

 In February 2022, he acquired the Chilean nationality by residence, keeping the Argentine nationality.